secretgraph/secretgraph/README.md

 ### Return Headers

+Removed headers

 -   X-ID: Id of content (removed as it can leak infos)
--   X-TYPE: Type of content (only if single content is returned)
--   X-CONTENT-HASH: Content hash of content (only if single content with content hash is returned)
+-   X-CONTENT-HASH: Content hash of content (removed as it can leak infos)

+By design only one content is returned

+-   X-TYPE: Type of content
--   X-IS-SIGNED: is verified (only if single, encrypted content is returned)
+-   X-IS-SIGNED: is verified
--   X-NONCE: nonce (only if single, encrypted content is returned)
+-   X-NONCE: nonce
--   X-KEY: encrypting key of private key (only if single, encrypted private key is returned)
+-   X-KEY: encrypting key of private key (only if encrypted private key is returned)
 -   X-HASH-ALGORITHMS: comma seperated hash algorithm list
 -   X-GRAPHQL-PATH: path to secretgraph graphql interface